ZachScroggins/fullstackexpense/client/README.md

 # fullstackexpense client

-Expensify stack front-end with TypeScript, React, & SASS.
+Expensify stack front-end with TypeScript, React, & Tailwind CSS in place of SASS.